 Python is one of the most in-demand programming languages.
-It is because of its ease of use and its easy-to-read syntax.
-As it is a popular and easy language, Python is used in several fields to develop various kinds of applications, such as desktop applications, Machine Learning models, and so on.
+It is because of its ease of use and easy-to-read syntax.
+As it is a popular and easy language, Python is used in several fields to develop various kinds of applications such as desktop applications, Machine Learning models, and so on.
 One such field is Web Development.

 Python is one of the widely used languages to build web applications.
-You can use it to perform several tasks, you can even do Web Development using Python.
-You can use Python to build web apps in several ways, such as for server-side web apps, RESTful web APIs, etc. As there are so many ways you can use Python to build web applications, it can be a bit difficult and overwhelming to get started.
-Hence, in this python web development tutorial, we will, first, discuss Web Development and then move on to understanding how to use Python for Web Development.
+You can use it to perform several tasks; you can even do Web Development by using Python.
+You can use Python to build web apps in several ways, such as for server-side web apps, RESTful web APIs, etc. As there are so many ways that you can use Python to build web applications, it can be a bit difficult and overwhelming to get started.
+Hence, in this blog, we will, first, discuss Web Development and then move on to understanding how to use Python for Web Development.

 Here is what we will be discussing in the blog:

-Check out our Web Development tutorial video on Youtube that will help you become a Web Developer!
+Check out our Web Development tutorial video on YouTube that will help you to become a Web Developer!

 What is Web Development?

 The frontend is the part of a web application that deals with what users can see and interact with and how those interactions should appear.
 It is what the users see on their web browser when they visit a URL to access a web application.
-The frontend of a web application is concerned with managing interactions with web servers, fetching data, and displaying that data in the web application, as well as sending data to the web server to be saved or manipulated, such as a tweet, a blog post, etc.
+The frontend of a web application is concerned with managing interactions with web servers, fetching data, displaying it in the web application, and sending it to the web server to be saved or manipulated such as a tweet, blog post, etc.

 Learn about the differences between Frontend and Backend in our comparative blog on Frontend vs Backend!